The Biggest Coronavirus Cancellations and Postponements

 -Barry’s Studio - As a result of COVID 19, Barry's Bootcamp CEO Joey Gonzalez announced that all red rooms would be temporarily closed across the US and Canada.

--Broadway - The Broadway League announced on April 8 that all Broadway shows throughout June 7 had officially been cancelled, which could effectively mean the early end of the 2019-2020 season.
+-Broadway - The Broadway League announced on May 12 that all shows would remain dark through September 6, effectively ending the 2019-2020 season.

 - Borgata Hotel Casino & Spa - The Atlantic City casino announced that it will comply with New Jersey Governor Phil Murphy’s order and will temporarily suspend operations by 8 p.m.
 ET on Monday, March 16th.